Intersecting $P$-free families: Cycle method

 A \emph{cyclic permutation} of $[n]$ (in the sense of Katona~\cite{katona1972simple}) is an arrangement of the numbers $1$ through $n$ along a circle.
 Sets of consecutive elements along the circle are called \emph{intervals}.
 The collection of all intervals along $\sigma$ of size $r$ is denoted $\mathcal{L}^{\sigma}_r$.
 Most of our proofs will proceed by double counting pairs $(F,\sigma)$ where $F \in \F$ and $\sigma$ is a cyclic permutation.
 Moreover, we will always assume $\varnothing, [n] \not\in \F$ (we handle the remaining cases separately).
 For any collection $\h$ of sets, let $\h^\sigma = \{F:F\in \h \mbox{ and $F$ is an interval along $\sigma$}\}$.
 In the double counting we will use the following weight function:

 Observe that, on the one hand, we have

 On the other hand,

 For notational simplicity we will often work with the simplest case of a cyclic permutation where the numbers $1,2,\dots,n$ occur in that order.
 We call this cyclic permutation the \emph{canonical cyclic permutation}.
 It is clear that when we are working with one fixed cyclic permutation we may assume it is canonical because renaming the elements will not change the intersection or containment structure of its intervals.
-Let $A_i^j$ denote the interval $\{i,i+1,\dots,i+j-1\}$ (addition involving the base set is always taken modulo $n$) where $i$ is called the first element of $A_i^j$ and $i+j-1$ is called the last element of $A_i^j$.
+Let $A_i^j$ denote the interval $\{i,i+1,\dots,i+j-1\}$ (addition involving the base set is always taken modulo $n$ except when the result is $0 \bmod n$ which we take to be $n$) where $i$ is called the first element of $A_i^j$ and $i+j-1$ is called the last element of $A_i^j$.
 We can partition all intervals along $\sigma$ into chains $\C_1,\dots,\C_n$ where $\C_i = \{\{i\},\{i,i+1\},\dots,\{i,i+1,\dots,i+n-1\}\}$.
 We call this partition the \emph{canonical chain decomposition}.
 It will be helpful in proving the following well-known result.

 \begin{lemma} Let $\G$ be an antichain of intervals along a cyclic permutation $\sigma$, then $\abs{\G} \le n$, and equality holds if and only if $\G=\mathcal{L}^{\sigma}_r$ for some $r$. \end{lemma}

 \begin{proof} We may assume that $\sigma$ is canonical.
 Let us consider the canonical chain decomposition.
 Since at most one interval from each chain may be in our collection, we have that either we take fewer than $n$ intervals or every chain contains exactly one interval from $\G$.
 Suppose we are in the latter case and that some two intervals in $\G$ had different sizes.
 Then, there must exist chains $\C_i$ and $\C_{i+1}$ where the interval we take in $\C_i$ is larger than the one we take in $\C_{i+1}$.
 That is, we have $A_i^{j_1}, A_{i+1}^{j_2} \in \G$ with $j_1>j_2$.
 However, this implies that we have $A_{i+1}^{j_2} \subseteq A_i^{j_1}$, a contradiction. \end{proof}